What are brokered CDs?

 - Terms: There are typically more terms available with brokered CDs than with traditional CDs.

 - Convenience: Consumers can purchase CDs from more than one bank and keep them in a single account.
-For instance, you could purchase five CDs from five different banks and house them all in your brokerage account.
+For instance, you could purchase five CDs from five different banks (via the broker) and house them all in your brokerage account.
 That way you don’t have to open accounts at a variety of banks to get the highest CD yields.

 - Higher rates (sometimes): Brokered CDs typically carry higher rates than those found at banks, but it pays to shop around.
 Some online banks may offer higher yields.